KUCognitiveInformaticsLab/ServerUsage/README.md

 2. **Password Policy**: For users who choose to log in using a password, ensure that it is a strong, unique password to enhance security.
 We recommend to use SSH keys (RSA) for authentication.

-3. **Server Reservation**: Enter expected time of use, server number, and number of GPUs in the google calendar.
+3. **Server Reservation**: Enter expected time of use, server number, number of GPUs, and user name in the google calendar.
 Contact Dr. Miyoshi for calendar access.

 ## GPU Server Usage